 Most recently, the FTC has vowed to take action against media companies and influencers, alike.
 Its 90+ letters were a landmark bout of activity, as it had never before targeted individual influencers.

 It remains to be seen what - if anything - the FTC will do to follow up on its latest warnings.
-As we noted earlier this month, on the heels of the FTC’s letters, neither brands nor influencers appear to be deterred from flouting the FTC’s guidelines in any meaningful way.
+As we noted this summer, on the heels of the FTC’s letters, neither brands nor influencers appear to be deterred from flouting the FTC’s guidelines in any meaningful way.

 For instance, although the FTC stated that #Partner is not an acceptable disclosure, many influencers continue to utilize that hashtag.
 Others continue to place disclosure hashtags among an array of other tags, which the FTC has held is not a valid disclosure.
 And still yet, others include them below the “more” button on Instagram, which the FTC has said is out of bounds.

 Maybe even more egregious is the lack of disclosures in publications’ recent pre-season reviews – and both editors’ and influencers’ coverage of the shows.
 This is further proof that the fashion industry simply is not taking federal truth in advertising laws seriously and/or has not been deterred by the FTC’s warnings.